nathaneltitane/dextop/README.md

 As the project evolves, certain utilities may change, either slightly or significantly, or some new utilities may be introduced into the Dextop ecosystem.

+For new installations:

+Simply run the normal setup routine and follow instructions as they appear (refer to the setup section).

+For existing installations:

-To ensure Dextop runs as expected, manual updates can be run by downloading and executing the update routine from the latest dextop deployment script as follows:
+To ensure Dextop runs as expected, manual updates can be run by downloading and executing the update routine from the latest Dextop deployment script as follows:

 ```
 curl -s -L run.dxtp.app > dextop && bash dextop -u dextop
 ```

-As part of the way Dextop can be configured to function, automatic utility updates on login can be enabled as follows:
+Or as part of the way Dextop can be configured to function, automatic updates on login can be enabled as follows:

 ```
 echo update > "${HOME}"/.dextop/dextop-update